drone/proposal/design/01-aws-runner.md

   -  The pool name == name of the pipeline.
   -  You can specify the size of the pool.
   -  A pool can only be in one region. ??
-- **proposal 2**: The configuration file is simpler.
+- **proposal 2**: The configuration file is simpler ???

 #### How do we connect to pooled systems

 - **proposal 1**: SSH key pair are randomly generated once at the start of the daemon.
 When a build starts we use the shared ssh key pair.
 If there is nothing in the pool use a brand new key pair.
-- **proposal 2**: The user specifies a ssh key pair in the configuration, it shared for all instances.
+- **proposal 2**: The user specifies a ssh key pair in the configuration file / .env , it shared for all EC2 instances.
+- **proposal 3**: The user uses files for ssh key pair in the configuration, These would have to be in a volume if the runner is in docker / kubernetes.

 #### Lifecycle of the pool